jupyter/jupyter_client/docs/messaging.rst

   IPythonQt client) to force a kernel restart to get a clean kernel without losing client-side state like history or inlined figures.

-A restart should optimally preserve as many resources outside the kernel as possible (e.g. only restart the kernel and its subprocesses and not any parent processes).
+Implementation recommendation for starting kernels: A restart should optimally preserve as many resources outside the kernel as possible (e.g. only restart the kernel and its subprocesses and not any parent processes).
 That is, ideally a restart should be "in-place".
 For local kernels, there is typically no parent process so a "hard" restart and an in-place restart are identical whereas for remote kernels this is not generally the same.

-.. versionchanged:: 5.4
+As an example, if a remote kernel is run in a container, during an in-place restart the container may be kept running and a new kernel process within it would be started.

 The client sends a shutdown request to the kernel, and once it receives the reply message (which is otherwise empty), it can assume that the kernel has